robotics-upo/siar_navigation/README.md

 Compilation of packages for navigation in sewers with the SIAR platform

-# Compilation and execution package
+# Compilation and execution package in simulation

 To compile and execute successfully siar_navegation is also necessary to download the next packages from GitHub robotics-upo: